WebAssembly/instrument-tracing/proposals/instrument-tracing/Tooling.md

 ## Code Generation

-The custom section is inserted from a compiler intrinsic, `__builtin_wasm_trace(ID)`.
+The custom section is inserted from a compiler intrinsic, `__builtin_wasm_trace_instruction (ID)`.
 This translates into a byte offset with an immediate value that can be stored into the custom section.

 ## Tracing